 Intelligent, protective and confident, the Lab-Aire is a family companion dog that few owners can resist.
 These dogs have the spirited nature of the Airedale Terrier, combined with the social personalities of the Labrador Retriever.

 These medium, border-lining large, dogs will have a bit of heft thanks to the terrier side.
 They are sturdy and durable, making them great companions that can handle the rough play of kids.
-But, socializing is important for them.
+However, socializing is important for them.

 Shedding will be common, as they have a particularly thick and dense coat.
 This just means that they need basic regular grooming and are more comfortable living in colder climate.
 Even so, there’s a lot of room for coat variation.

-Parents: Australian Shepherd x Labrador mix
+Parents: Australian Shepherd x Lab mix

 RECOMMENDED: 27 Amazing Aussie Mixes